michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 15. But Jeshu answered and said to him, Hypocrite, doth not any one of you on the shabath loose his ox or his ass from the manger, and going giveth to drink?

-16. But this daughter of Abraham, whom, behold, the AccuserAkelkartsa. hath bound eighteen years, is it not lawful to loose from this binding on the day of shabath?
+16. But this daughter of Abraham, whom, behold, the Accuser

 17. And as he said these things, ashamed were all they who had risen up against him; and all the people rejoiced in all these wonders that were done by his hand.

 18. Jeshu said, What doth the kingdom of Aloha resemble, and to what shall I compare it?

-19. It resembles a grain of mustard,Chardala, Sinapis orientalis. which a man took (and) cast into his garden: and it grew, and became a great tree; and the fowl of the heaven built in its branches.
+19. It resembles a grain of mustard,

 20. Jeshu said again, To what shall I compare the kingdom of Aloha?